Swaggering Trump Goes Into First Biden Debate Eager To Fight - UrduPoint

 Swaggering Trump Goes Into First Biden Debate Eager To Fight

-Washington, Sept 27 (UrduPoint / Pakistan Point News - 27th Sep, 2020 ) :Donald Trump always fancied himself streetwise, a real tough guy, and at the first presidential debate with Joe Biden next week he'll be wearing the verbal brass knuckles.
+Washington, Sept 29 (UrduPoint / Pakistan Point News - 30th Sep, 2020 ) :Donald Trump always fancied himself streetwise, a real tough guy, and at the first presidential debate with Joe Biden on Tuesday he'll be wearing the verbal brass knuckles.

 Trump, 74, is not a leader comfortable with the soaring rhetoric of JFK or Ronald Reagan.
 He's not one for the nuanced elegance that fans loved -- and detractors saw as aloofness -- in the speeches of Barack Obama.